Policy 615 - Industrial Disability

 Santa Clara University will grant a worker's compensation disability leave to all employees with occupational illnesses or injuries in accordance with state law.
 Leave taken under the worker's compensation disability policy runs concurrently with family and medical leave under both federal and state law.
 In the event a recovering employee is released under "limited duty", a "workplace needs assessment" will be performed to ascertain whether or not the employee may return to work.
 Any change to the job limitations will trigger an additional "workplace needs assessment."

-Any regular or temporary employee who is receiving temporary disability payments under the Worker's Compensation Act shall be entitled to an industrial leave of absence.
-Temporary and fixed-term employees' leaves will not continue beyond the end of the assignment.
+Any regular, fixed-term or on-call employee who is receiving temporary disability payments under the Worker's Compensation Act shall be entitled to an industrial leave of absence.
+Fixed-term employees' leaves will not continue beyond the end of the assignment.
 When the employee is deemed "permanent and stationary", the University may terminate the worker if the worker and his/her treating physician cannot provide reasonable assurance that the employee can return to work with or without reasonable accommodation in accordance with the Americans with Disabilities Act.

 Compensation During Leave